 How to assess each area

-There are multiple informal and formal assessment methods that you, as a teacher, can use with your children.
+There are multiple informal and formal assessment methods that you can use in your childcare program.
 Informal assessment methods include observations, one-on-one conversations, and samples of children's work.
-These are usually non-intrusive to the children while allowing you to observe and collect information on the progress of their development.
-They are also often considered formative assessment, meaning they evaluate a child's understanding during the learning process.
-Educators are given real-time feedback on a child's progress and can address any issues as they come up.
+These are usually non-intrusive, allowing you to observe and collect information naturally.
+They are also considered formative assessment, meaning they evaluate a child's understanding during the learning process.
+Educators are given real-time feedback and can address any issues as they come up.
 In contrast, a more formal or summative assessment usually happens at the end of a lesson and measures cumulative learning.

-Formal assessments are another method used to assess children's development and include things like standardized tests, progress report cards, and portfolios.
-This method is typically standardized and performance is evaluated against a standard or benchmark.
-The results of a formal assessment can support teachers and families to determine the best ways to support a child’s development or make a plan for next steps such as following up with a developmental specialist.
+Formal assessments include standardized tests, progress report cards, and portfolios.
+This method is typically standardized, and performance is evaluated against a specific benchmark.
+The results of a formal assessment help teachers and families determine the best ways to support a child’s development or make a plan for next steps, such as following up with a developmental specialist.

-Although different in form, both informal and formal assessment methods have the same purpose.
-They allow you to learn the developmental strengths and areas for growth of your children and build your curriculum to promote their learning.
+Although different in form, both informal and formal assessment methods serve the same purpose.
+They allow you to learn the developmental strengths and areas for growth of your children so you can build your curriculum to promote their learning.

 How often do you give progress report cards?